serjnell/RedSailTechnologies.PaymentProcessingModule/README.md

-This api is deployed to Microsoft Azure.
+This API is deployed as an App Service on Microsoft Azure.

+Below is the URL and the request object you can use to test it via Postman.
 GET https://redsailtechnologiespaymentprocessingmoduleapi20250727021314.azurewebsites.net/daily_totals/calculate

 [